sandpit/sandpit/README.md

 sandpit.start()
 ```

-You can grab an example from [https://github.com/superhighfives/sandpit-demo](https://github.com/superhighfives/sandpit-demo).
+You can grab an example from [https://github.com/sandpit/sandpit-create-react-app-demo](https://github.com/superhighfives/sandpit-create-react-app-demo), too.

 ### Sticking with the script tag